0LNetworkCommunity/libra-framework/tools/txs/README.md

 ## Info

-This SDK provides all the necessary components for building on top of the Aptos Blockchain.
+This SDK provides all the necessary components for building on top of the Diem Blockchain.
 Some of the important modules are:

-* `client` - Includes a [REST client](https://aptos.dev/nodes/aptos-api-spec#/) implementation
+* `client` - Includes a [REST client](https://diem.dev/nodes/diem-api-spec#/) implementation
 * `crypto` - Types used for signing and verifying
 * `transaction_builder` - Includes helpers for constructing transactions
-* `types` - Includes types for Aptos on-chain data structures
+* `types` - Includes types for Diem on-chain data structures